A properly drafted Will can help ensure that you get to determine how your property will be divided after your death.

 If you have children under the age of 18 you will want to think about who you would like to care for them in the event of your death.
 More information about minors is available here.

-Careful estate planning can help to minimize or avoid this.
+Careful estate planning can help to minimize taxes.
 Tax concessions may be available to...

 For example, you can authorize your Executor to…